agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 👨‍👩‍👧 Add Data to Group
-Besides the data, the `collect()` methods can take an array of `groupKeys`.
+We can directly define in the `collect()` method to which [Groups](./group/Introduction.md)
-So the keys of Groups to which the collected data will be added.
-[Groups](./group/Introduction.md) are used to preserve the ordering of structured data
+the data should be added.
+Groups are used to preserve the ordering of structured data
-and are like an interface to the actual Collection data.
+and can be seen as an interface to the actual Collection data.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}, ["group1", "group2"]);
 ```
-In case we pass a key that belongs to a not existing Group,
+If we pass a key that belongs to a not existing Group,
-the `collect()` method will take care of the creation.
+the `collect()` method takes care of creating the Group.
-For instance, if we assume that the Group with the `groupKey` 'group1' doesn't exist yet.
+For example, if we assume that the Group with the `groupKey` 'group1' doesn't exist yet.
 Then a Group with the initial `itemKeys` '[1]',
 and the `groupKey` 'group1' will be created by the Collection.
 ```ts